MPI-IS/variconf/README.md

 Thanks to the power of OmegaConf, you can provide a configuration schema which the defines expected parameters, default values and optionally expected types.

-**Note: This project is currently in alpha phase.
-Changes to the API may happen.**

 Design Goals
 ------------